f5devcentral/f5-big-iq-lab/docs/index.rst

 .. warning:: When using the UDF, make sure:

    #.
-STOP the ESXi if you do not plan to demo VMware SSG.
-   #.
 STOP your deployment at the end of your demo.
    #.
-Do not forget to tear down your AWS & Azure SSG if any.
+Do not forget to tear down your AWS & Azure SSG or VE(s) if any.
    #.
 In case of demonstrating VMware SSG, use only Arizona, Virginia or Frankfurt region to get good performance.

-.. warning:: The licenses used to license the BIG-IP and BIG-IQ are dev licenses and might need to be re-activated.

 ------------